-NOTE: Overspeed protection is not active in Altitude Hold, Glideslope or Glidepath modes.
+NOTE: Overspeed protection is not active in Altitude Hold, Glideslope or Glidepath Modes.

-While Pitch Hold, Vertical Speed, Flight Level Change, Vertical Path Tracking, or an altitude capture mode is active, airspeed is monitored by the flight director.
-Pitch commands are not changed until overspeed protection becomes active.
+While Pitch Hold, Vertical Speed, Flight Level Change, Vertical Path Tracking, or an altitude capture mode is active, airspeed is monitored by the flight director and pitch commands are limited for overspeed protection.
 Overspeed protection is provided in situations where the flight director cannot acquire and maintain the mode reference for the selected vertical mode without exceeding the certified maximum autopilot airspeed.